mccurdyc/mrstudyr/README.md

 ```

 In the accompanying paper, we empirically analyse nine schemas:
 CoffeeOrders, Employee, Inventory, Iso3166, JWhoisServer, MozillaPermissions, NistWeather, Person, Products.

-To filter the data to only include data about these schemas use the following command:
+To filter the data to only these schemas use the following command:

 ```
 data <- select_empirical_study_schemas(data)